zhaouv/gameclock/docs/README.md

 ___

 ## Adjusting the clock during play
 You can adjust any player clock state during play, by first pausing and then simultaneously setting the following props.
 When you receive the callback through `handleAdjust` corresponding to the `eventID` you are waiting for you can then safely resume.
+Note: other than `handleAdjust` and `handleUpdated`, other clock events suppressed during when the clock is adjusted.
+Note also that `didTenCount` is reset whenever adjusting the clock.

 * adjustAction - setElapsed... sets the value to `adjustVal` and incrElapsed... adds the current value by `adjustVal`.
 It's possible to have negative values for the time.
 See the [clock state](#clock-state) section for info about what these mean.
     - 'incrElapsedMainTime'
+    - 'incrElapsedMoveTime'
     - 'incrElapsedNumPeriods'
     - 'incrElapsedPeriodMoves'
     - 'incrElapsedPeriodTime'
     - 'incrElapsedTotalTime'
     - 'setElapsedMainTime'
+    - 'setElapsedMoveTime'
     - 'setElapsedNumPeriods'
     - 'setElapsedPeriodMoves'
     - 'setElapsedPeriodTime'